IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-indigo-emulator.md

 - When the download completes, click `Finish` and close the SDK Manager.

-## The IndiGO emulator device
+## The TomTom IndiGO emulator device

-After having downloaded the [emulator image](#the-indigo-emulator-image), you can create an Android Virtual Device (AVD) with it:
+After having downloaded the [emulator image](#the-tomtom-indigo-emulator-image), you can create an Android Virtual Device (AVD) with it:

 - Open the AVD Manager via `Tools` > `AVD Manager`: